No products in the cart.

 It’s easy to get lost in the big names when it comes to smartphones, ignoring those that do it just as well.
 This review will show you one of those who don’t get enough credit, Kyocera, the makers of the Kyocera DuraXE E4710.
-The Japanese maker found its way into smartphones on a pretty convoluted route.
-They already owned companies capable of producing components for phones, but bought Sanyo Mobile in 2008.
-Sanyo had a good pedigree in cell phone innovation up to that point, but had been overtaken by the likes of Samsung and Motorola.
+The Japanese maker found its way into smartphones on a pretty complicated route.
+They already owned companies capable of producing components for phones but bought Sanyo Mobile in 2008.
+Sanyo had a good pedigree in cell phone innovation up to that point but had been overtaken by the likes of Samsung and Motorola.

-In order to gain a footing in the market, Kyocera produce a range of phones to suit all prices.
-As part of that range, they produce the DuraXE, a tougher-than-average clamshell flip phone.
+To gain a footing in the market, Kyocera produced a range of phones to suit all prices.
+As part of that range, they produced the DuraXE, a tougher-than-average clamshell flip phone.
 We currently have the Kyocera DuraXE for sale in our store, feel free to follow the link to learn more!

-The case is a special rubber which Kyocera call Dura-Grip.
-As well as reinforcins, it is non-slip, even when wearing gloves.
-The case contributes a lot to the DuraXE going way beyond the protection you’d expect a maker to build in to their devices.
-As well as being IP68 compliant, which offers both water and dust protection, the DuraXE also complies to MIL-STD 810G.
+The case is a special rubber that Kyocera calls Dura-Grip.
+As well as reinforces, it is non-slip, even when wearing gloves.
+The case contributes a lot to the DuraXE going way beyond the protection you’d expect a maker to build into their devices.
+The Kyocera DuraXE E4710 is IP68 compliant, which offers both water and dust protection, in addition to being MIL-STD 810G compliant as well.

-All in all, it’s hard to fault what Kyocera have done when putting he DuraXE together.
+All in all, it’s hard to fault what Kyocera has done when putting the DuraXE together.
 It feels good and solid, the Dura-Grip seems to work very well, and we can’t see why the phone isn’t one of the toughest we’ve tested.

-For the Kyocera DuraXE 8GB black, the processor is a pretty decent 1.1 ghz Quad Core affair.
+For the Kyocera DuraXE 8GB black, the processor is a pretty decent 1.1 GHz Quad-Core affair.
 It may sound lightweight by today’s smartphone standards, but the DuraXE isn’t running a complex OS or designed for movies and gaming.
 That makes the CPU plenty powerful enough to keep things moving more than fast enough.
 There’s never a sense of lag or delay, and menus load quickly.

 The front display is a low-res screen, intended for notifications, the time, and not much more.
 It is, though, clear and easily readable.
 The inside display is protected until the phone is opened, and is a 2.6″ color screen.
 There’s no touchscreen here, but the menus are simple enough, so navigation is easy and quick.

-4G ready, with Bluetooth 4.1, wifi 802.11 n and GPS means there’s nothing lacking in the comms department.
+4G ready, with Bluetooth 4.1, wifi 802.11 n, and GPS means nothing is lacking in the comms department.

-There is a generous 8GB of storage, with the option to add a further 32GB via the Micro SD card slot.
+The Kyocera DuraXE 8GB black has generous storage, with the option to add a further 32GB via the Micro SD card slot.

 Again, by flip phone standards, the battery is a generous 1500mAh.
-Because there’s no social media syncing or heavy duty display, the battery is good enough for over 9hrs talktime or 16 days standby.
+Because there’s no social media syncing or heavy-duty display, the battery is good enough for over 9hrs talk time or 16 days on standby.

-As confirmation that Kyocera intend for the DuraXE to be a phone for tough work environments, there are one or two less common features.
+As confirmation that Kyocera intended for the DuraXE to be a phone for tough work environments, there are one or two less common features.
 Industries like healthcare, construction, and manufacturing can greatly benefit from a rugged phone like the DuraXE.

 Push-To-Talk is a feature where a dedicated button can make the phone behave in walkie-talkie mode.
 More PTT phones are required for this to work, and there may be charges from your provider, but it’s a great feature.
 It’s especially useful for those in noisy environments.
 The DuraXE speakers are incredibly loud, fortunately.
 So loud that it will take some serious background noise to beat them.
 In testing, the audio output from the DuraXE is at least equivalent to heavy-duty radios built for the purpose.